hsj1992/obsidian-mobile-camera/README.md

 ### Permissions

-- **Camera Permission**: This plugin requires access to the device camera to take photos and scan QR codes
+- **Camera Permission**: This plugin requires access to the device camera to take photos and capture QR codes
 - When first used, Android will request camera permission; please allow it to use this plugin

 ### Privacy Policy

 This plugin highly values your privacy:

-- ✅ **Local Storage**: All photos and scan results are saved only in your local Obsidian vault
+- ✅ **Local Storage**: All photos and recognized QR code content are saved only in your local Obsidian vault
 - ✅ **No Network Activity**: This plugin does not send data to any external servers
 - ✅ **No Data Collection**: No usage data or analytics are collected
 - ✅ **No Telemetry**: No tracking or statistics code is included